Jonxslays/kit-api/README.md

 Kit-API is a project I started when another cat fact API that I used for a while went down for a few days.
 Hopefully Kit-API can provide cat facts to someone else in their time of need.
-The API is completely free to use.
+The API is completely free to use, and open source.

 ## Public Endpoints